Shannon Diversity Index Calculator

 Calculate the Shannon Diversity Index to measure biodiversity in a community.

-How to Use the Shannon Diversity Index Calculator
+Quantifying Biodiversity: The Shannon Diversity Index Calculator

-The Shannon Diversity Index Formula
+The Shannon Diversity Index is calculated using the following formula:

 H = -Σ [ (pi) * ln(pi) ]